Vidit701/SDPA_CW_CT23934/Part1/README.md

 # Features
-Interactive Control: Personalise the simulation by adjusting the number of baristas and determining the amount of coffee sold.
+Interactive Control: The simulation can be personalised by adjusting the number of baristas and determining the amount of coffee sold.
-Financial Management: Keep a close eye on the shop's cash balance, making sure to carefully monitor expenses for inventory and salaries.
+Financial Management: Paying bills and salaries as well as calculating revenue along with inventory replenishments involves signigicant awareness.
-Inventory Management: Keep track of and restock coffee shop supplies such as milk, beans, and spices.
+Inventory Management: Keeping track of and restock coffee shop supplies such as milk, beans, and spices.
-Coffee Sales Simulation: Experience the thrill of simulating sales in the coffee industry, where you'll navigate through fluctuating demand and limited resources.
-Participating
+Coffee Sales Simulation: The actual feeling of running a coffee shop with real life situations makes it interesting.
-We encourage feedback and contributions to this project.
-Feel free to fork, modify, and make pull requests or open issues for any suggestions or problems.
+Participation: I would encourage feedbacks and contributions to this project.
+Feel free to modify, and make pull requests.